Are you interested in using compound lifts in your workout program?

 How Many Times A Week Should I Do Compound Lifts?

 You should do compound lifts 3-4 times per week.
-This will give you enough time to train each of the major movement patterns two times per week.
+This will give you enough time to train each major muscle group two times per week.

 You could also use a different variation of each movement pattern in your weekly cycle.

-On one of the lower body days: You can do the conventional deadlift for your hip extension movement.
+On one of the lower body days, you can do the conventional barbell deadlift for your hip extension movement.

 Can I Just Do The Compound Lifts?